vasudha-kulkarni/vasudha-kulkarni.github.io/_posts/2024-08-01-longform-articles.md

   > _"As far as I know, the family’s temple — that has for decades provided solace and adequate space for worship of Ram and Sita — had been built without any conflict or need to dispute with any other community."_

 * [_How Caste Smells_ ](https://behanbox.com/2024/04/02/how-caste-smells-notes-from-a-south-asian-beauty-salon-in-london/) : _Notes From A South-Asian Beauty Salon in London_ by Nandita Dutta
+* [The Quality Control Interview for Big Classes](http://bactra.org/weblog/2024/03/23/) by Cosma Rohilla Shalizi
 * [_AWOL from Academics_](https://www.harvardmagazine.com/2024/03/university-people-the-undergraduate-balance) by Aden Barton
 * [_On limitations that hide your blindspot_](https://www.henrikkarlsson.xyz/p/limitatons?utm_source=post-email-title&publication_id=313411&post_id=142697510&utm_campaign=email-post-title&isFreemail=true&r=2a2h8p&triedRedirect=true&utm_medium=email) by Henrik Karlsson and Johanna Wiberg